meliao/osdc_support/intro.rst

 	for secure authentication.

 Once you've applied, you'll hear back from us shortly with any additional follow up questions regarding your request for resources.
-Your  request will then be considered by our resource allocation committee.
-Please allow 2-3 weeks for review.
+Your request will then be considered by our resource allocation committee during the allocation review period.
 Due to space limitations, not all requests will be approved.

 Once your application is approved and your account is created, you'll receive an email